0330 822 0505

 Don’t take on any new financial commitments

-It is recommended that you don’t take out any new loans or financial commitments in the weeks or months before applying for a mortgage.
+You shouldn’t take out any new loans or financial commitments in the weeks or months before applying for a mortgage.

 Keep your current financial commitments up to date